Keisler measures in the wild

 We now change our overall focus from Borel definability to stronger notions motivated by the study of model-theoretic tameness.
 In this section, we review several properties which, in the setting of NIP theories, characterize a canonical notion of `generic stability' for invariant Keisler measures.
 These properties are referred to using the descriptors \fim, \fam, and \dfs, which stand for \emph{frequency interpretation measure}, \emph{finitely approximated measure}, and \emph{definable and finitely satisfiable}, respectively.
 See Definition \ref{def:fimfam} below for full details.
 Much of the motivation for studying these notions comes from the fundamental result, due to Hrushovski, Pillay, and Simon \cite{HPS}, that if $T$ is NIP then \fim, \fam, and \dfs\ are equivalent.
 More precisely, we have the following implications:

-The first implication is clear from the definitions below, the second is a standard exercise (see also \cite[Proposition 2.30]{Ganthesis}), and the third is \cite[Theorem 3.2]{HPS}.
+The first implication is clear from the definitions (given below), the second is a standard exercise (e.g., \cite[Proposition 2.30]{Ganthesis}; see also Proposition \ref{prop:dfschar} below), and the third is \cite[Theorem 3.2]{HPS}.
 The purpose of this section is to rapidly review the parade of definitions and basic facts about \fim, \fam, and \dfs\ that we will need for later results.

 Let $T$ be a complete theory with monster model $\cU$.
 Given measures $\mu,\nu\in\kM_x(\cU)$, and some $\cL_{\cU}$-formula $\phi(x,y)$, we write $\mu\approx^\phi_\epsilon\nu$ to denote that $\mu(\phi(x,b))\approx_\epsilon\nu(\phi(x,b))$ for all $b\in\cU^y$.
 Note that if $\mu$ and $\nu$ are invariant over $A\subset\cU$ and $\phi(x,y)$ is an $\cL_A$-formula, then $\mu\approx^\phi_\epsilon\nu$ if and only if $\|F^\phi_{\mu,A}-F^\phi_{\nu,A}\|_\infty<\epsilon$.